robhaj/http-objectives/README.md

 # Objectives
-- Describe the purpose of a web server  return
+- Describe the purpose of a web server

 ![webserver-basic](./webserver-basic.gif)
 - Describe the parts of a URL